marijnhurkens/rust-raytracer/README.md

 [download section](https://www.openimagedenoise.org/downloads.html).
 Unpack this somewhere.
 We refer to this below as the OIDN location.

-Export the OIDN location for the build to find the headers & libraries.
+Export the OIDN location to your environment so the build can find the headers & libraries.
 For example:
 ```
 export OIDN_DIR=$HOME/Downloads/oidn-1.3.0.x86_64.linux/
 ```

+And then run the renderer:
 ```
 cargo run --release ./scene/buddha
 ```